andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 - Automating business/analytics reports
 - Enabling AI to explain their behavior

-## Blog Post Highlights

-This blog post covers the growing use of language modeling for natural language generation, particularly with deep learning models.

-This post assumes that the reader has some background knowledge in the area of language modeling and deep learning.
-For those who do not, or those who would like a quick review, we have also written <a href="https://andongluis.github.io/nlg-blog/Background-post/">this handy blog post</a> describing knowledge and concepts that will help get you up to speed with prominent methods and models in this area.

-For an in-depth overview of developments in natural language generation prior to the current deep learning era, we highly recommend <a href="https://arxiv.org/pdf/1703.09902.pdf">this survey</a> of the area [Gatt and Krahmer, 2018].

-## Language Modeling and Generation with Deep Learning

-If you've been following popular tech news websites in the past year, you've likely heard of GPT-2.
-This is a model created by <a href="https://openai.com/">OpenAI</a> and is the successor to their previous model <a href="https://openai.com/blog/language-unsupervised/">GPT</a>.
-This development generated a lot of headlines since OpenAI opted for a release strategy where incrementally larger version of the model were released over time.
-They claimed that the output of the full model was so good that it could be used to generate believable fake writings with ease, and thus posed a risk to public discourse.
-Ironically, there have since been papers published that claim such a release strategy is flawed, since these generative models are actually the best at automatically discriminating between fake and real news stories.
-We will discuss both of these recent developments in the following sections.

 ### GPT-2: A Dangerous AI?

+As previously mentioned, there has been a lot of media hype surrounding some recent developments in the area of natural language generation.
+Widely dubbed "the AI that was too dangerous to release," OpenAI's GPT-2 model was at the center of a media firestorm that launched debates about the ethics of AI research and how to responsibly publish work in this area.
+The possibility for using this and other models to generate high quality fake news and other propaganda continues to be of major concern.

-This is one of the most hyped models for generating text from a prompt, and was even dubbed the "AI that was too dangeorus to release."
-This has proven to not be the case, since the full model has since been released to the public and chaos has not yet broken out.
+Fortunately, this has not yet proven to be the case, since the full model was released to the public in early November 2019 and chaos has not broken out.
 Nonetheless, the output and inner workings of this model are quite impressive.
-The primary goal of this paper was to capitalize on the idea that generalized pre-trained architectures can work well on a variety of common natural language processing tasks in a zero-shot setting. **Zero-shot learning** means that the model was trained without any explicit knowledge about the application domain, i.e. that there was no labeled set of training data to work with.
+The primary goal of this paper was to capitalize on the idea that generalized pre-trained architectures can work well on a variety of common natural language processing tasks in a zero-shot setting. <a href="https://medium.com/@cetinsamet/zero-shot-learning-53080995d45f">**Zero-shot learning**</a> means that the model was trained without any explicit knowledge about the application domain, i.e. that there was no labeled set of training data to work with.
+We will now dive into the specifics of how GPT-2 and other natural language generation techniques work.

 #### Transformer Based Architecture